MediaArea/MediaConch/DesignNarrative.md

 #### Addressing Unrealistic Budget:

+Based from the experience of MediaArea's recent software developments projects of similar scale to PreForma we are confident that our budget, objectives, and allocation of resources are appropriate and realistic.

 In the event that the project appears as though it will exceed the proposed budget, the team will communicate and establish the reason for the change in financial expectations.
 If these issues can be addressed and changed to stay within the original budgeted amount, such changes will be implemented.
 The decisions involving these changes will be shared with pertinent parties.
 If the team meets and decides that the work will exceed the budget, an establishment of the dollar amount by which the project will exceed its original amount will occur.
 This amount will be shared with all vital stakeholders.

 After the team establishes the amount with which the project will run over budget, the possibility for addressing this funding change will occur, such considerations will include all relevant communities.
 If the new budget is attainable, work will be redistributed with all contracts, payments and financial elements in need of alteration occurring.

 Should the team be unable to attain the necessary funding to continue the project.
 The deliverables on the project at the point of the cessation will be handed over to pertinent projects.
 Considerations about continuing the project will be returned to if financing opportunities emerge.